Guideline

 A guideline is a statement by which to determine a course of action.
-A guideline aims to streamline particular processes according to a set routine or sound practice.
-Guidelines may be issued by and used by any organization (governmental or private) to make the actions of its employees or divisions more predictable, and presumably of higher quality.
+It aims to streamline particular processes according to a set routine or sound practice.
+They may be issued by and used by any organization (governmental or private) to make the actions of its employees or divisions more predictable, and presumably of higher quality.
 A guideline is similar to a rule, but are legally less binding as justified deviations are possible.